List of Midsomer Murders characters: Supporting characters

-Sykes
+Dr. Catherine "Kath" Bullard (Alwyne Taylor) (series 1–10) — the wife of forensic pathologist George Bullard and a friend of Joyce Barnaby.
+She is a medical physician who works at Midsomer Market Medical Centre.
+She makes sporadic appearances until series 10.

 Sykes (Sykes) (series 14–18) joined the cast in 2011 as John Barnaby's family dog.
 A Jack Russell terrier rescue dog, Sykes appeared in every episode for five years, providing warm companionship to his humans and occasional comic relief.
 When his real-life owners put him into retirement, series 19 opened with a scene of the Barnabys paying respect at a grave in their back garden.
 By the end of the episode, the family has taken in a new rescue dog, Paddy.

 Minor characters

 Certain minor characters have appeared in more than one episode.